apache/db-jdo/HowToReleaseJDO.md

       Update version number and date

-    Use the maven version plug-in to update version numbers in the pom.xml files at the root and subproject levels.
+    Use the maven version plug-in to update version numbers in the `pom.xml` files at the root and subproject levels.

         mvn versions:set -DnewVersion=3.2-RC1 -DprocessAllModules
         mvn versions:update-parent -DallowSnapshots=true -DnewVersion=3.2-RC1 -DprocessAllModulesss
-        mvn versions::commit -DprocessAllModules
+        mvn versions:commit -DprocessAllModules

 4. If needed, update the dependency to the RI, DataNucleus, in the tck `pom.xml`.